-Dr. Summers told reporters the spots allocated for creepy medical students went from 16 to 7 last year, and they hope to bring it down to 2 by 2019.
+Dr. Summers told reporters the spots allocated for creepy medical students went from 16 to 7 last year, and they hope to bring that number down to 2 by 2019.

 The American Medical Association praised this decision saying, “We were about to say something since there are a lot of creepy doctors out there.
 It would be nice to bring that number down.”

-University of Connecticut School of Medicine has a controversial but effective policy where if the applicant starts on a mumbling rant they will send him/her outside to catch a jackalope.
+University of Connecticut School of Medicine has a controversial but effective policy where if the applicant starts on a mumbling rant about their small rodent taxidermy collection, they will send him or her outside to catch a jackalope.

 AMCAS is beta-testing a new requirement that has four separate people log on and personally vouch for the applicant’s non-creepiness.